Nameer-Iqbal-Ansari/RV32I-Microprocessor/Readme.md

 ## To RUN the core
 To run the core :
 1) Clone the repo.
-4) Run the following commands from repo root Dir :
+4) Run the following :
    ```
    cd RV32I-Microprocessor
    ```